You are here

 Admissions and Scholarships

 Admission to Art & Design programs is based upon standard UMD admission guidelines.
 No portfolio submission is required upon application to the program; however, freshman and transfer students are admitted in pre-major status before full admission to this major.
-Pre-Studio Art students must pass a portfolio review (ART 902) after completing a minimum of 15 art studio credits selected from the required pre-Studio Art core requirements and studio electives.
+Pre-Studio Art students must pass a portfolio review (ART 902) after completing a minimum of 9 art studio credits selected from the required pre-Studio Art foundation courses.
 After passing that review, the student continues as a fully-admitted major.

 Several departmental scholarships are awarded to returning Art & Design majors after the first year; additionally, any student can submit creative pieces to the Student Exhibition each spring, which does include several small scholarships for outstanding selected artwork and/or research.